-Now, before proceeding further, you need to read the following articles to get a better understanding about the working of TOR and VPN, if you’re not familiar with it:
+Now, before proceeding further, you need to read the following articles to get a better understanding of the working of TOR and VPN, in case you’re not familiar with it:

 When to use Tor?

-The sole aim of TOR or The Onion Router, is to provide anonymity to you.
-It conceals your location from any probable third party by your data with some encryption layers and bouncing your data through different relays that exist in the TOR network, that are unknown to everyone using the TOR network.
+The sole aim of TOR or The Onion Router is to provide anonymity to you.
+It conceals your location from any probable third party by covering your data with some encryption layers and bouncing your data through different relays that exist in the TOR network, unknown to everyone using the TOR network.

-Let me enlighten you with the fact, TOR encrypts your connection not your data, so if you’re sending some ‘plaintext’ information, then the exit node where the last layer of encryption is decrypted, the vulnerability exists that someone might access your unprotected data.
+Let me enlighten you with the fact, TOR encrypts your connection, not your data.
+So, if you’re sending some ‘plaintext’ information, then at the exit node, where the last layer of encryption is decrypted, the vulnerability exists that someone might access your unprotected data.
 So, it is advised that you use HTTPS connections to safeguard your data while it is on its way to the destination server.

 And try not to send any confidential information like your email, phone or other personal details without any encryption, as it might serve as the means to identify you, no matter how many relays you’ve jumped through.

-TOR is used in where high level of anonymity is required by the user such as in situations where you might want to act as a “Whistleblower” like Edward Snowden, who exposed NSA’s unethical acts, or if you’re under surveillance by the court of law, or if you don’t want someone to know who you are and what are you doing, or if you’re facing death threats or being stalked on the internet.
+TOR is used in where a high level of anonymity is required by the user, such as in situations where you might want to act as a “Whistleblower” like Edward Snowden, who exposed NSA’s unethical acts, or if you’re under surveillance by the court of law.
+It also effective when you don’t want someone to know who you are and what are you doing, or if you’re facing death threats or being stalked on the internet.

 Well, TOR can’t be regarded as a full proof solution for the quest of anonymity, but the various relays present in the TOR network add to the difficulty faced by someone to trace your activity on the network, even NSA finds it difficult to identify someone on the TOR network.

-Though it serves the purpose of hiding your identity, but costs your connection speed, that you’ll have to sacrifice if you want to use the TOR network.
-The movie buffs, and the torrenting guys will find TOR not much compelling as the high latency of the connection created while the data jumps through the relays, reduces the connection speed by a considerable amount.
+Tor serves the purpose of hiding your identity, but it costs your connection speed, that you’ll have to sacrifice if you want to use the TOR network.
+The movie buffs and the torrenting guys will find TOR not much compelling as the high latency of the connection created while the data jumps through the relays reduces the connection speed by a considerable amount.

-It will be a wise act to use TOR only for loading static pages, which are well served on the high latency network, you’ll not be able to buffer youtube videos or download HD movies, for that need you’ll have to use VPN.
+It will be a wise act to use TOR only for loading static pages, which are well served by the high latency network.
+You’ll not be able to buffer youtube videos or download HD movies, for that need you’ll have to use VPN.

 When to use VPN?

-VPN network can also be used to bypass geographical boundaries so as to gain access to blocked services or use the internet in places where the federal organisations have implemented network restrictions for the network users.
+VPN network can also be used to bypass geographical boundaries so as to gain access to blocked services or use the internet in places where the federal organizations have implemented network restrictions for the general public.

 Both TOR and VPN have their pros and cons, but they are no enemies.
-Instead they were created to serve the same purpose, to provide anonymity to online users, but have been misunderstood as rivals.
-I can’t suggest you to choose one of them as each one outperforms the other on some aspects, and we can’t declare a winner in the TOR Vs VPN battle.
+Instead, they were created to serve the same purpose, to provide anonymity to online users, but they have been misunderstood as rivals.
+I can’t suggest you any particular of them as each one outperforms the other on some aspects, and we can’t declare a winner in the TOR Vs VPN battle.

 The need of the hour is to use both of them as per your need and proceed with serving your intentions.
-It is wise not to converse on their credibility and only contributes to the topic of a nugatory discussion.
+It is wise not to converse on their credibility which only contributes to a nugatory discussion.
 So, stay anonymous, stay safe.